A Nystr\"{o}m Method for Scattering by a Two-layered Medium with a Rough Boundary: Integral Operators on the Real Line

-For $a\in \mathbb{R}$, define the translation operator $T:\textbf{Z} \to \textbf{Z}$ by
+For $a\in \mathbb{R}$, define the translation operator $T_a:\textbf{Z} \to \textbf{Z}$ by

-We say that a subset $W\subset K$ is $\sigma$-sequentially compact in $K$ if each sequence in $W$ has a $\sigma$-convergent subsequence with limit in $W$.
-Let $B(Y)$ denote the bounded the Banach space of bounded linear operators on $Y$.
-Let $I$ denote the identity operator on $Y$.
+We say that a subset $W\subset \mathbf{K}$ is $\sigma$-sequentially compact in $\mathbf{K}$ if each sequence in $W$ has a $\sigma$-convergent subsequence with its limit in $W$.
+Let $B(Y)$ denote the Banach space of bounded linear operators on $Y$ and let $I$ denote the identity operator on $Y$.

-The following result on the invertibility of $I-\mathscr{K}_{l}$ is proved in the reference \cite{CZR2000}.
+The following result on the invertibility of $I-\mathscr{K}_{l}$ has been proved in \cite{CZR2000}.

 \begin{lemma} Suppose that $W \subset \mathbf{K}$ is $\sigma$-sequentially compact and satisfies that, for all $s \in \mathbb{R}$,

 that $T_{a}(W)=W$ for some $a \in \mathbb{R}$, and that $I-\mathscr{K}_{l}$ is injective for all $l \in W$.
 Then $\left(I-\mathscr{K}_{l}\right)^{-1}$ exists as an operator on the range space $\left(I-\mathscr{K}_{l}\right)(Y)$ for all $l \in W$ and